 If the stick feels hot to the touch after being on for a few hours, overheating is the likely cause.
 Unplug it and let it cool for at least 10 minutes.
 Then reconnect it using the HDMI extender cable that came in the box.

-The extender moves the stick away from the back panel of the TV, allowing air to circulate around it.
-In a media cabinet with the TV pushed against the wall, this makes a noticeable difference.
+The extender moves the stick away from the back panel, letting air circulate.
+In a closed media cabinet, this makes a significant difference.

 #Fix 5: Wait Out a Background Update